moov-io/imagecashletter/README.md

 * Review the project issues for more detailed information

 ## Usage and tests
-The following is a high level of reading and writing an X9 file.
+The following is a high level example of reading and writing an X9 file.

 ### Read a file